mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

     curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -
     sudo apt-get install -y nodejs

-### Make VScode open files using file:linenumber syntax

-I usually like to refer to my current editor as `edit`. `code -g` allows vscode to open a `filename:linenumber` and immediately to go that line number in a file.
-VSCode doesn't do this by default, because some files can have a colon in them.
-I don't put colons in file names, so I add this to my `.bashrc`

-    alias edit='code -g'

 ### Add an `open` command to open files with Windows apps